stopipv/isdi/README.md

 `static_data.zip`, which should be unzipped and replacing the public facing `static_data` directory in this repository.

+4. **Linux only:** If you are running Linux, install [patchelf](https://nixos.org/patchelf.html) (on Debian-based systems, this can be done like `apt install patchelf`) and then run `./scripts/patch_ios_dylibs.sh`.
+You may need to re-run this script if you are collaborating and other ISDi users overwrite the iOS binaries with their own absolute shared object paths.

 ## Running ISDi

 After ISDi is installed, with an Android or iOS